Project

 Caption

 As the culmination of the collective artistic endeavours, our Communal Project Space will host a public display of the outcomes of the workshops.
-This showcase aims to offer a platform for the new works created through this initiative, and, importantly, the new narratives and belongingness found through the activities.
+This showcase aims to offer a platform for the artworks created through this initiative, and most importantly, the new narratives and belongingness found through the activities.

 This programme is realised with the generous support of the North West Regional Strategic Migration Partnership (RSMP).